EHB-MCT/template-readme/README.md

 ## Sources 🗃️
 - [Multi auth in Laravel](https://stackoverflow.com/questions/50514738/multi-auth-use-one-page-login-laravel) used in http > controller > LoginController.php
-- [Audio discovered by ChatGPT](https://chatgpt.com/c/66dae37e-6da8-8001-99ab-245ad328416a) used in resources > music
+- [Audio from ChatGPT](https://chatgpt.com/c/66dae37e-6da8-8001-99ab-245ad328416a) used in resources > music
-- [chatgpt.com](https://chatgpt.com) ⚠️ this is an invalid example, because it links to a homepage instead of a specific page or issue
+- [Chatgpt.com](https://chatgpt.com) ⚠️ this is an invalid example, because it links to a homepage instead of a specific page or issue
+- Generate a ChatGPT share link: options (three dots) > share.
 - If your lecturer still sees this default example, you're in trouble